Get Your Yes Lined Up with Magic - What Happened Next

 So curious what’s going on for the passers-by who are choosing to engage in this experience— I fully trust they’re having their own journey with magic.

-So here’s a visual summary of what’s gone down in the last month of choosing not to see ‘something precious lost’ as something precious.
-Lost.
+So here’s a visual summary of what’s gone down in the last month of choosing a different point of view than ‘something precious lost’:

 Heart - Latest arrival 2.jpg